TrellixVulnTeam/DiwanSchoolsSite_1T9M/README.md

-# 82305
+# About
-This repository is for the site I built for CMU's class, 82305 - French in its Social Contexts.
+This repository is for the site I built as a project for a french class at Carnegie Mellon University, French in its Social Contexts (82-305).
-For my project, I wanted to learn how to create my own website, something that I had never done before.
+For my project, I wanted to learn how to create a website, which I had never done before.
 I am currently using Heroku's services to host my site - it is currently rather slow, but it's free!

-During my sophmore spring semester, eight other class members and I went to Nantes, France for our spring break to collect data for our projects, as well as to learn more about French culture (it was my first time there).
+I took the class during my sophomore spring.
+The goal of the class to create an interactive project to help others learn more about French language and culture.
+We were lucky enough to go to Nantes during our spring break to gather materials for our projects.
-I chose my project to be on [Diwan immersion schools](https://en.wikipedia.org/wiki/Diwan_(school)).
+I chose my project to be on [Diwan immersion schools](https://en.wikipedia.org/wiki/Diwan_(school).
-While I was in France, I went to an elementary school and a middle school and interviewed the principals there, as well as some other staff on the school.
-So please check out [my site](https://diwan82305.herokuapp.com/static/pages/main.html) to see my interviews and pictures and read about some of my research along the way.
+While I was in France, I went to an elementary school and a middle school and interviewed the principals there, as well as some other staff members.
+So please check out [my site](https://diwan82305.herokuapp.com/static/pages/main.html) to see my interviews, photographs, and some of my research along the way.